-CEO & Managing Director, Michael Cameron Senior Executives Notice Employer-initiated termination Employer-initiated termination period/ Incapacity: 9 months Incapacity: 3 months termination Misconduct: none Misconduct: none payments All other cases: 12 months All other cases: 12 months Employee-initiated termination: 6 months Employee-initiated termination: 3 months Treatment of STI cash on Employer-initiated and employee-initiated termina Resignation or redundancy: Any cash STI award may discretion. termination Misconduct: No cash STI will be awarded.
+CEO & Managing Director, Michael Cameron Senior Executives Notice Employer-initiated termination Employer-initiated termination period/ Incapacity: 9 months Incapacity: 3 months termination Misconduct: none Misconduct: none payments All other cases: 12 months All other cases: 12 months Employee-initiated termination: 6 months Employee-initiated termination: 3 months Treatment Employer-initiated and employee-initiated termina of STI cash Resignation or redundancy: Any cash STI award may be received, subject to performance, at Board on discretion. termination Misconduct: No cash STI will be awarded.
 All other cases: Board discretion.
-Treatment Employer-initiated and employee-initiated termina tion of STI Post 1 July 2016 (Equity Based Deferral) deferral on Resignation: Any unvested deferral is forfeited. termination Redundancy: Any deferred equity award will generally vest at the end of the original deferral period and will remain subject to clawback.
+Treatment Employer-initiated and employee-initiated termina ation of STI Post 1 July 2016 (Equity Based Deferral) deferral on Resignation: Any unvested deferral is forfeited. termination Redundancy: Any deferred equity award will generally y vest at the end of the original deferral period and will remain subject to clawback.
 Misconduct: All unvested deferral is forfeited.
 All other cases: Board discretion.
-Pre 1 July 2016 (Cash Based Deferral) Resignation or redundancy: Any deferred STI award w deferral period and will be subject to potential clawbac discretion otherwise.
+Pre 1 July 2016 (Cash Based Deferral) 1 Resignation or redundancy: Any deferred STI award • deferral period and will be subject to potential clawba ck at such time, unless the Board exercises its discretion otherwise.
 Misconduct: All unvested deferral is forfeited.
 All other cases: Board discretion.
-Treatment Qualifying reason of LTI on The Board has the discretion to determine that any un vested LTI performance rights will continue until termination the relevant vesting dates and remain subject to the p erformance measures, unless otherwise determined by the Board.
+Treatment Qualifying reason 2 of LTI on The Board has the discretion to determine that any ur termination the relevant vesting dates and remain subject to the p performance measures, unless otherwise determined by the Board.
 Non-qualifying reason All unvested awards are forfeited.
-Treatment Qualifying reason of restricted The Board has the discretion to determine that any un shares on time worked in the vesting period and those reduced r termination termination date, unless otherwise determined by the Board.
+Treatment Qualifying reason 2 of restricted The Board has the discretion to determine that any ur - shares on time worked in the vesting period and those reduced termination termination date, unless otherwise determined by the Board.
 Non-qualifying reason All unvested awards are forfeited.

-1 &#x27;Grandfathered' for cash deferrals pertaining to 2014-15 and 2015-16 performance years.
+^{1 &#}x27;Grandfathered' for cash deferrals pertaining to 2014-15 and 2015-16 performance years.

-Qualifying reasons include death, total and permanent disablement, retirement, redundancy as a result of a Suncorp Group restructure, or any other reason determined by the Board.
+2 Qualifying reasons include death, total and permanent disablement, retirement, redundancy as a result of a Suncorp Group restructure, or any other reason determined by the Board.